Johnteh/final-_Airbnb_clone/documentation/API.md

-# HolbertonBnB - API :round_pushpin:
+# HolbertonBnB - API :electric_plug:

 The HolbertonBnB API is a complete, RESTful API built in Python Flask.